 Habitat and Ecology

-This species is abundant at its type locality (P. Venegas, pers. comm.
+This species is abundant at its type locality (P. Venegas pers. comm.
 May 2008).
+Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

-The creation of protected areas in the ridges of the Cordillera Central is a much needed conservation action (Venegas, 2007).
+The creation of additional protected areas in the ridges of the Cordillera Central is a much needed conservation action (Venegas 2007).

 Red List Status